Kansas teacher sues district over preferred pronouns policy

 Fort Riley Middle School math teacher Pamela Ricard said in a federal lawsuit filed Monday that the Geary County School District violated her constitutional rights and did not accommodate her Christian beliefs when it suspended her for three days.

-The district did not immediately return messages left Wednesday seeking comment on the lawsuit.
+Attorney Mark Edwards said the district would have no comment on the lawsuit.
 The school is located in Fort Riley, a U.S. Army base that’s 130 miles (210 kilometers) west of Kansas City.

 Ricard, who has taught at the school since 2005, was reprimanded and suspended in April 2021 for addressing a student as “miss” to avoid using the student’s preferred first name after Picard was told that the student used he/him pronouns.